 Yet, in Sisters, she’s supposed to be the wild, sexually adventurous one.

 Fey’s other huge problem is that she is wholly unlikeable.
-In 30 Rock, she was parceled out in little bits as part of a pretty big ensemble cast, and she made herself the butt of every joke, which was endearing and at times, very, very funny.
+In 30 Rock, she was parceled out in little bits as part of an ensemble, and she made herself the butt of every joke, which was endearing and at times, very, very funny.
 But she’s lost that gift and now, she’s re-presented as a different woman and no matter what she does, she comes off as condescending.
-Indeed, the fact that Fey as corporate pitchwoman for American Express is damn near insufferable in a 30 second ad (her quippy, snide, self-absorbed shopper rings of the person who is most amused by their own cleverness), tells us all we should know about her freshness as a film actress.
+Indeed, Fey as corporate pitchwoman for American Express is damn near insufferable in a 30 second ad (her quippy, snide, self-absorbed shopper rings of the person who is most amused by their own cleverness) and that tells us all we should know about her freshness as a film actress.

 It’s not just Fey, however, that sinks Sisters.
 The film has no real humor; it’s just a “last party” flick where folks who aren’t even characters say things meant to be zany and hilarious.
 The set-ups (drugs that look like sugar!
 A glop of hair gel on the floor that will factor prominently later!) are asinine, and when Fey and her film sister Amy Poehler get in trouble, they riff.
 The riffing is painful, and frankly, given Fey’s attacks on other comics who do not meet her exacting cultural standards, watching her “do black” (repeatedly) when she appears to be struggling is a strange mix of uncomfortable and satisfying.
 I imagine she’ll avoid the pitchforks from the p.c.
 Brown Shirts, but she should step lightly.
 They just took a pelt off of Lena Dunham!

 The script, such as it is, has the odor of weak improv.
 Avoid this dog.